suncoast-devs/handbook/lessons/career-looking/decoding-job-desc.md

 should expect daily.
 The responsibilities/duties are usually listed in order from most important to least important.

-As you read through responsibilities/duties, make a list of the one you’ve done in your previous jobs.
+As you read through responsibilities/duties, make a list of the ones you’ve done in your previous jobs.

 ## Qualifications and Skills

-The job description should specify education, previous job experience, certifications, and technical skills required for the role.
+The job description should specify the education, previous job experience, certifications, and technical skills required for the role.
 It may also include soft skills, like communication, problem-solving, and personality traits that would enhance the applicant’s fulfillment of the position.